msalibian/RBF/paper.md

 The software is available at the Comprehensive R Archive Network [CRAN](https://CRAN.R-project.org/) and also at the  GitHub repository [https://github.com/msalibian/RBF](https://github.com/msalibian/RBF).
-The GitHub repository also contains detailed scripts reproducing the data analysis above.
+The GitHub repository also contains detailed scripts reproducing the data analysis above, and another detailed example is included in the package vignette.

 Contributions to this project can be submitted via pull requests on the GitHub repository.
 Similarly, GitHub issues are the preferred venue to report suggestions and